wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 We calculate headroom based on the <strong>nominal actual</strong> level of load -- the momentary <strong>peaks</strong> reached during each day, the level where long <strong>soak tests</strong> are run to ensure the <strong>endurance</strong> of the system over time -- to ensure that the level is sustainable without memory leaks and excessive use of disk space.

 This nominal rate is also what we use in the "flat" portion of <strong>Smoke tests</strong> after a ramp-up.
-Such runs sustain the nominal load for a short period of time, such as 10 minutes, to prove the <strong>viability</strong> of an enviornment built after configuration changes.
+Such runs >>> also called "Canary tests" <<< sustain the nominal load for a short period of time, such as 10 minutes, to prove the <strong>viability</strong> of an enviornment built after configuration changes.

 We do <strong>Spike Tests</strong> to verify <strong>resiliency</strong> -- the ability of the system to absorb sudden temporary spikes in load while maintaining adequate response time.
 The system should then return to previous levels of memory usage when back at the nominal rate of operation.